 10. Les Hospices de Beaune

-Today, the Hospice is a museum of the history of medicine and exhibits, among other things, the polyptych The Last Judgment by Rogier van der Weyden.
+Today, Les Hospices is a museum of the history of medicine.
+It also has a small exhibition area where you can admire the polyptych The Last Judgment by Rogier van der Weyden.

-Vézelay is a pretty hill town located in the Yonne department.
+Vézelay (Yonne) is one of our favorite medieval towns in France.
 The town is a major site of Christendom and the starting point of one of France’s main pilgrimage routes to Santiago de Compostella.
-Both the town and its 11th-century Basilica of St Magdalene are listed UNESCO World Heritage Site.
+Both the town and its 11th-century Basilica of St Magdalene are listed as UNESCO World Heritage Site.

 A visit to Vézelay is one of the best things to do in Bourgogne.
 Take the time to wander around Vézelay, with its lovely medieval houses, lofty towers, ramparts, and fortified gateways.
-The Romanesque Basilica of St Magdalene is Vézelay’s beating heart, and it hosts the relics of St. Mary Magdalene, which attires since Medieval times pilgrims from right across Europe.
+The Romanesque Basilica of St Magdalene is Vézelay’s beating heart, and it hosts the relics of St. Mary Magdalene, which attires pilgrims from all over Europe since medieval times.

 During the day, Vézelay is very crowded, and tourists can put you off.
 Try to spend a night in Vézelay (we recommend the oh-so-pretty boutique hotel Les Glycines) for a different experience: at sunset, Vézelay returns to itself – a tranquil Burgundian village beautifully lit up and with a dozen excellent restaurants.

-We hope that you enjoyed the main places to visit in Bourgogne-Franche-Comté.
+And there you have it, a good list of what to see in Bourgogne-Franche-Comté.
 If you want to learn about other regions, head to this article on the Regions of France, where we have summarized the highlights of each region.